EvaFlower/ML_NOTE/GAN.md

 ## Network Structure
-if the loss is binary cross entropy, then structure is like:
+if the loss is binary cross entropy, then structure is:
 Discriminator:

 |  			Layer 		                    |  			Kernel 		    |  			Output 		   |